OpenRTX/openrtx.github.io/compiling.md

 ## Running on Linux

 To run OpenRTX on Linux you simply have to execute the binary `build_linux/openrtx_linux`, which was compiled with the instructions above.

+## Running on MacOS

+To run OpenRTX on MacOS you simply have to execute the binary `build_darwin/openrtx_linux`, which was compiled with the instructions above.